Your cookie preferences

 Should you get your mortgage from your bank?

-When it comes to getting a mortgage, the bank vs mortgage broker debate is perhaps the most common.
-Getting a mortgage from your bank might seem like an easier option, but is this limiting your options, and if so, how?
+When it comes to getting a mortgage, going direct to a bank vs. using a mortgage broker is perhaps the most common query.
+Getting a mortgage from your bank can seem the easier option, but does it limit your options, and if so, how?
 In this guide we look at the benefits and downsides to getting your mortgage both directly from a lender, and with the help of a mortgage broker, so you can make an informed decision about the best path for you.

 Share this guide